Skip to main content

 Discover more articles in the Women in NF series by clicking here.

 A woman with shoulder-length brown hair sits and smiles in a laboratory, next to lab equipment including a microscope and bottles on a shelf and workbench.Personally, I found it difficult to break into the NF1 research community.
-Perhaps it was because I wasn’t a trainee and I seemingly came out of nowhere.
-I felt others were quick to criticize choice of model systems or assays, but would not suggest better ones or give better rationales.
-But, I kept turning up and people at least became familiar with me.
+Perhaps it was because I wasn’t a trainee, and I seemingly came out of nowhere.
+I felt others were quick to criticize the choice of model systems or assays but would not suggest better ones or give better rationales.
+But I kept turning up, and people at least became familiar with me.
 Being present and always bringing at least a little something to the table has helped.
-It’s taken years, but over that time I’ve met many truly amazing people: clinicians, scientists, patients, and patient representatives.
-I get so much encouragement from the people around me; especially the patients and patient representatives.
+It’s taken years, but over that time, I’ve met many truly amazing people: clinicians, scientists, patients, and patient representatives.
+I get so much encouragement from the people around me, especially the patients and patient representatives.
 Their motivation is both pure and urgent, it propels me.
 In turn, several of my trainees are patient representatives.
-They know why they get up each morning and come into lab.
+They know why they get up each morning and come into the lab.
 Their passion fuels mine.

 Gene-targeted therapy is the direction the field is moving, but funding and education will be key.
-Large scale funding for NF1 and such innovative gene targeted therapeutics is problematic.
-I feel certain had it not been for continued funding from GFF, I would no longer be studying NF1.
+Large-scale funding for NF1 and such innovative gene-targeted therapeutics is problematic.
+I feel certain that if it had not been for continued funding from GFF, I would no longer be studying NF1.
 I also think we underestimate just how much patients and clinicians will need to come to terms with in order to weigh the possible risks and benefits of these various approaches.
-I think here again NF1 breaks all the rules.
-It’s hard to know who is at highest risk and stands to benefit the most.
+I think, here again, NF1 breaks all the rules.
+It’s hard to know who is at the highest risk and who stands to benefit the most.
 And each therapy has different risks associated with it.
 This will be complex.
 For now, I plan to keep showing up and bringing a little something each time.